sam81/pychoacoustics/pychoacoustics/doc/graphical_user_interface.rst

 except that for procedures in which *d’* is computed, there is an additional checkbox asking whether to apply a correction to hit/false alarm rates of zero or one.
 For information on the format of the result files, please see Section :ref:`sec-results_files`.
+For tabular results files, if both matplotlib and pandas are installed there are additional checkboxes allowing to plot the results in a window or on a pdf file.
+Not all experimental paradigms support plotting.

 .. _fig-proc_res_dia: